-1) The Ravallion and Chen (2003) definition of "pro-poor" growth:
+2.1 The Ravallion and Chen (2003) Definition of "Pro-poor" Growth

 Ravallion and Chen (2003) have proposed an interesting tool to measure the impact of growth on poverty.
 They called it the "Growth Incidence Curve" (GIC) and it is defined as follows.
 On the horizontal axis plot the various percentiles of the income (or consumption) distribution1.
 As a consequence at the 50th percentile the Growth Incidence Curve will indicate the growth rate of the median income.
 Clearly if the curve is above the horizontal axis at all points up to some percentile \tilde{p} , we can conclude that poverty has fallen when it is measured via the headcount ratio and the poverty line is not greater than \tilde{p} (see, Atkinson, 1987).
 Note that the area under the growth incidence curve up to the headcount ratio will give the total growth in incomes of the poor during the period under analysis.
-Ravallion and Chen (2003) have thus defined the "pro-poor growth rate" as the mean growth rate of the poor.
-They have also shown that it is equal to the change in the Watts poverty index per unit of time, divided by the headcount ratio (see, Appendix A for more details on the Watts poverty index).
-There is clearly a difference between this mean growth rate of the poor and the growth rate of the mean income (consumption) of the poor.
+Ravallion and Chen (2003) have thus defined the "pro-poor growth rate" as the mean growth rate of the poverty index per unit of time, divided by the headcount ratio.
+There is clearly a difference between this mean growth rate of the poor.

-2) The Baulch and McCulloch (2002) Approach:
+2.2 The Baulch and McCulloch (2002) Approach

 "Pro-poor" growth may be also analyzed from a different angle.
 Since an index of poverty can usually be expressed as a function of the mean of the distribution of the variable on the basis of which this index is computed and of the Lorenz curve corresponding to this distribution, it is generally possible to decompose a change in poverty (in the poverty index) into elements measuring respectively the impact of the growth rate of the mean income (consumption), that of the changes in the distribution (variations in the degree of inequality of the distribution) and generally some interaction effect (see, for example, Datt and Ravallion, 1992).
-Then growth will be defined as "distribution neutral "(corresponding to a flat Growth Incidence Curve) if the redistribution component that was just mentioned is nil whereas it will be "propoor" if this redistribution component is negative.
+Then growth will be defined as "distribution neutral" (corresponding to a flat Growth Incidence Curve) if the redistribution component that was just mentioned is nil whereas it will be "pro-poor" if this redistribution component is negative.
 In other words Baulch and McCulloch (2002) derive their measure of pro-poor growth by comparing the actual distribution of income with the one that would have been observed, had there been no change in the distribution of incomes (that is, had growth been "distribution-neutral").
-Note that Kakwani (2000) proposed a decomposition which does not include any interaction effect (see, Appendix B for more details)
+Note that Kakwani (2000) proposed a decomposition which does not include any interaction effect (see, Appendix A for more details)